achidambaram/AI-Overlay/README.md

-# 🚀 Real-Time Overlay Copilot
+# Real-Time Overlay Copilot

 A screen-aware AI coding copilot that provides real-time assistance for developers by monitoring your screen, listening to audio, and suggesting relevant code snippets, bug fixes, and context-aware solutions.

-## ✨ Features
+## Features

-- **🔍 Screen Monitoring**: Watches your screen in real-time to understand context
+- **Screen Monitoring**: Watches your screen in real-time to understand context
-- **🎤 Audio Processing**: Listens for hotwords and voice commands
+- **Audio Processing**: Listens for hotwords and voice commands
-- **🤖 AI-Powered Suggestions**: Provides relevant code snippets and bug fixes
+- **AI-Powered Suggestions**: Provides relevant code snippets and bug fixes
-- **👻 Invisible Overlay**: Non-intrusive interface that appears when needed
+- **Invisible Overlay**: Non-intrusive interface that appears when needed
 - **⚡ Hotword Activation**: "Hey Copilot" to activate assistance
-- **📝 Context Awareness**: Understands your current coding environment
+- **Context Awareness**: Understands your current coding environment
-- **🔧 Real-Time Fixes**: Suggests immediate solutions to problems
+- **Real-Time Fixes**: Suggests immediate solutions to problems

 ## 🛠️ Installation